Year 6 Recent News

 Further information about Forest School can be found at the following link: https://www.forestschools.com

-Please remember to read at home every day and write a review when you have completed a book to add to our reading area.
-Just think, your review could encourage someone else to pick up a new read!
+Children are expected to read every day and can bring a book from home or choose a book from their class book corner.
+Each child has a Reading Journal to record their progress, which they are expected to bring to school each day.
+Perhaps your child could write a review when they have completed a book to add to our reading area.
+This might encourage someone else to pick up a new read!

 For extending your French learning: https://www.duolingo.com/

 Some useful information about our Science topic, ‘Animals including humans’:

 Please click on the link below to access The Bug Club website.

 This is the online reading scheme which allows your child access to hundreds of books at the click of a button.
 Your child can read them with you or when older & more confident, independently.
 Each book contains comprehension questions to boost reading skills.
 Points collected for completing the questions correctly can be used to play games.
 All of the books can be read to your child by the computer too.